 - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
-The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. The appropriations of 2021 and 2020 earnings had been resolved by the stockholders during their meeting on June 24, 2022 and July 30, 2021, respectively.
+The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. The appropriations of 2022 and 2021 earnings had been resolved by the stockholders on June 16, 2023 and June 24, 2022, respectively.
 Details are summarized below: